Nom-nom-hub/dev-team-methodology/IMPROVEMENTS-SUMMARY-FIXED.md

 ### For AI Agents

 1. **Before running any command**, check AGENT-CHECKLIST.md for prerequisites
-1. **When generating tasks**, use TASK-TYPES.md for structure and examples
+2. **When generating tasks**, use TASK-TYPES.md for structure and examples
-1. **When referencing files**, use WORKFLOW-VARIABLES.md for standard names
+3. **When referencing files**, use WORKFLOW-VARIABLES.md for standard names
-1. **When validating quality**, use TASK-TYPES.md checklist
+4. **When validating quality**, use TASK-TYPES.md checklist

 ### For Humans

 1. **Creating a feature**: Follow workflow: specify → review → plan → tasks → implement
-1. **Understanding prerequisites**: Check WORKFLOW-VARIABLES.md phase transition gates
+2. **Understanding prerequisites**: Check WORKFLOW-VARIABLES.md phase transition gates
-1. **Evaluating task quality**: Use TASK-TYPES.md good vs bad examples
+3. **Evaluating task quality**: Use TASK-TYPES.md good vs bad examples
-1. **Debugging failures**: Check AGENT-CHECKLIST.md error codes
+4. **Debugging failures**: Use AGENT-CHECKLIST.md error codes

 ### For Team Leads

 1. **Onboarding agents**: Point them to AGENT-CHECKLIST.md
-1. **Reviewing tasks**: Use TASK-TYPES.md task quality checklist
+2. **Reviewing tasks**: Use TASK-TYPES.md task quality checklist
-1. **Troubleshooting**: Use AGENT-CHECKLIST.md error recovery procedures
+3. **Troubleshooting**: Use AGENT-CHECKLIST.md error recovery procedures

 ---